jessemonroy650/html-jtoast-notifications/README.md

 ## <a name=synopsis>Synopsis</a> ##

 This library is for local notifications.
 It uses a `<div>` popup that gets positioned with `postion:absolute`.
-The notification has only one pane, and therefore only one window for a message.
+The notification has only one window, and therefore only one pane for a message.
 This means no title or subject.
 Hence, the name *jtoast*.

 The notification is initially hidden and not visible.
 Once `fire()` is called, the notification goes through the process of becoming visible. `extinguish()` is used to make the notification hidden and invisible again.

+**USAGE** information is available in [blog.md](blog.md)

 ## <a name=method>Methods</a> ##